WARNING:

 adequately, as long as the HSF maintains

-enough downward pressure on the top of
+enough contact pressure with the top of the

 However ...